gh-pankaj/Sentiment-Control/README.md

 #### Setup Guide

+Requirements

+transformers
+torchtext
+seaborn
+tqdm
+flask

 ##### Step 1: Download DialoGPT fine-tuned model weights

 Download the fine-tuned model weights from the URL https://convaisharables.blob.core.windows.net/lsp/multiref/medium_ft.pkl and save it in current(Emotion-Emphasis) directory.
 The filename of the downloaded file should be medium_ft.pkl